rawwr-cmd/2-factor-authentication/README.md

 ## Key features

-Key Features:

- 🔐 Next-auth v5 (Auth.js)
- 🚀 Next.js 14 with server actions
- 🔑 Credentials Provider
- 🌐 OAuth Provider (Social login with Google & GitHub) 🔒 Forgot password functionality
- ✉ Email verification
- 📱 Two factor verification
- 👥 User roles (Admin & User)
- 🔓 Login component (Opens in redirect or modal)
- 📝 Register component
- 🤔 Forgot password component
- ✅ Verification component
- ⚠️ Error component
- 🔘 Login button
- 🚪 Logout button
- 🚧 Role Gate
- 🔍 Exploring next.js middleware
- 📈 Extending & Exploring next-auth session
- 🔄 Exploring next-auth callbacks
- 👤 useCurrentUser hook
- 🛂 useRole hook
- 🧑 currentUser utility
- 👮 currentRole utility
- 🖥️ Example with server component
- 💻 Example with client component
- 👑 Render content for admins using RoleGate component 🛡️ Protect API Routes for admins only
- 🔐 Protect Server Actions for admins only
- 📧 Change email with new verification in Settings page 🔑 Change password with old password confirmation in Settings page 🔔 Enable/disable two-factor auth in Settings page
- 🔄 Change user role in Settings page (for development purposes only)
+## 🔐 Next-auth v5 (Auth.js)

+This repository contains a Next.js application integrated with Next-auth v5, focusing on authentication and authorization features.
+Below is a breakdown of the features and components included in this project:

+## 🚀 Next.js 14 with Server Actions
+- Utilizing Next.js 14 for server-side rendering and serverless functions.

+## 🔑 Credentials Provider
+- Integration of a credentials provider for traditional email/password authentication.

+## 🌐 OAuth Provider (Social login with Google & GitHub)
+- Implementation of OAuth authentication with Google and GitHub for social login.

+## 🔒 Forgot Password Functionality
+- Implementation of the forgot password functionality with email verification.

+## ✉ Email Verification
+- Integration of email verification for new user registration and password reset.

+## 📱 Two Factor Verification
+- Implementation of two-factor verification for enhanced security.

+## 👥 User Roles (Admin & User)
+- Support for defining user roles, including Admin and User roles.

+## 🔓 Login Component (Opens in Redirect or Modal)
+- Flexible login component that can open in a redirect or modal.

+## 📝 Register Component
+- Registration component for new users.

+## 🤔 Forgot Password Component
+- Component for initiating the password reset process.

+## ✅ Verification Component
+- Component for verifying email addresses.

+## ⚠️ Error Component
+- Component for displaying errors.

+## 🔘 Login Button
+- UI component for initiating the login process.

+## 🚪 Logout Button
+- UI component for logging out users.

+## 🚧 Role Gate
+- Component for controlling access to specific routes or content based on user roles.

+## 🔍 Exploring Next.js Middleware
+- Exploration of Next.js middleware for handling authentication and authorization logic.

+## 📈 Extending & Exploring Next-auth Session
+- Extension and exploration of Next-auth session management capabilities.

+## 🔄 Exploring Next-auth Callbacks
+- Exploration of Next-auth callbacks for handling authentication flows.

+## 👤 useCurrentUser Hook
+- Custom React hook for accessing the current user data.

+## 🛂 useRole Hook
+- Custom React hook for accessing the current user's role.

+## 🧑 currentUser Utility
+- Utility function for retrieving the current user data.

+## 👮 currentRole Utility
+- Utility function for retrieving the current user's role.

+## 🖥️ Example with Server Component
+- Example implementation with a server-side rendered component.

+## 💻 Example with Client Component
+- Example implementation with a client-side rendered component.

+## 👑 Render Content for Admins Using RoleGate Component
+- Example of rendering content specifically for users with the Admin role using the RoleGate component.

+## 🛡️ Protect API Routes for Admins Only
+- Implementation of protection for API routes accessible only to users with the Admin role.

+## 📧 Change Email with New Verification in Settings Page
+- Functionality for changing the user's email address with new email verification.

+## 🔑 Change Password with Old Password Confirmation in Settings Page
+- Functionality for changing the user's password with confirmation of the old password.

+## 🔔 Enable/Disable Two-Factor Auth in Settings Page
+- Functionality for enabling or disabling two-factor authentication in the settings page.

+## 🔄 Change User Role in Settings Page (For Development Purposes Only)
+- Functionality for changing the user's role in the settings page (for development purposes only).

+This project aims to provide a comprehensive example of authentication and authorization features using Next.js and Next-auth v5, covering a wide range of scenarios and use cases.

 ## Getting Started